ProtonMail/WebClients/.github/ISSUE_TEMPLATE.md

-* Which browser (+ version) ?
+* Browser + version?
 Chrome / Firefox / Safari / Opera
-* Which OS (+ version)?
+* OS + version?
 Windows / Mac OS / Linux / iOS / Android
-* Which layout mode?
-Column mode / Row mode
-* Which threading mode?
-Conversation mode / Message mode
 * Can you reproduce the problem each time?
 Yes / No
-* Which url?
+* URL?

 ### What steps will reproduce the problem?